Help, My Child Won’t Eat Breakfast!

 And, as many young children aren’t great eaters at dinnertime, by the time morning rolls around it may have been quite a long time since they ate anything substantial!

-As far as I’m concerned, this is absolutely fine as a smoothie can easily contain the nutrients a good breakfast should have - carbohydrates, protein, calcium, and a little iron.
+And this is good news as a smoothie can easily contain the nutrients a good breakfast should have - carbohydrates, protein, calcium, and a little iron.

 Get my Breakfast Smoothie Recipe here